-Add BLE connectivity to your favorite microcontroller!Designed by Pesky Products, Ships from United States of America
+Add BLE connectivity to your favorite microcontroller!Designed by Pesky Products in United States of America

+Check out Greg Tomasch's github repository on this device.
 What is it?
-This is a small (18 mm x 18 mm) add-on board with Nordic's nRF52832 SoC with BLE stack, here in a form factor designed to mount directly onto a Butterfly or Teensy development board.
-Th...Read More…
+This is a small (18 mm x 18 mm) add-on board with Nordic's nRF52832 SoC with BLE stack, here in a form factor designed to moun...Read More…

 This is a small (18 mm x 18 mm) add-on board with Nordic's nRF52832 SoC with BLE stack, here in a form factor designed to mount directly onto a Butterfly or Teensy development board.
 The add-on exposes pins to connect to RX1/TX1 as well as CTS and RTS on the Butterfly board.
 There is a mode pin connected to an led as well to give indication when bytes are being sent or are received.
 The add-on takes 3V3 and GND directly from the host MCU.